Stress Eating

 Listening means moving away from controlling and toward acceptance.

-Acceptance is looking and listening, so that your relationship with yourself can grow – mind, body and heart!
+Acceptance is looking and listening so that your relationship with yourself can grow – mind, body and heart!

 If you desire change, it is possible through healing, respect and kindness.